 5. Rhinoceros beetle vending machines

 For as little as 100 Yen you can get your hands on your very own Rhino beetle.
-Low maintenance pets or potential money making gladiator, the beetle's future is in your hands.
+Low maintenance pets or potential money-making gladiators, the beetle's future is in your hands.
 What the hell did I just say?
 What?

 7. Lettuce vending machines